mschangtaitai/web-vue-interview/README.md

 There are some extras that are optional in this excercise but will be a great addition to the application if they are implemented.

 ### CurrenciesView
-- You can group the currencies into the following groups and display the separately:
+- You can group the currencies into the following groups and display them separately:
     - Crypto currencies: The ones where decimal_digits > 2
     - Fiat currencies: The ones where decimal_digits = 2